School of Humanities & Behavioral Science

 - You will also complete an internship for credit, and you will be active in the Department’s chapter of the Public Relations Student Society of America.
 PRSSA gives you a chance to attend Half Day with a Pro, speed networking, and luncheons through the Hoosier Indiana Chapter.
 On campus, students also have the opportunity to participate in a Lunch+Learn series that brings in professionals from around the state to network and teach.

-- Every two years, the Global Communication course travels through Tri-S to London for students to fully immerse themselves in the course material and also the culture of another country.
+- Every two years, the Global Communication course travels through Tri-S to Europe for students to fully immerse themselves in the course material and also the culture of another country.

 - Anderson University offers an optional Certificate in Principles of Public Relations through the Public Relations Society of America.
 This certification is valuable because it gives our graduates’ resumes an advantage among the pack of applicants in the job market.